World Between Worlds: A Novel of Caterina, the Mystic of Siena by Jenny DuBay

 ABOUT THE AUTHOR

-Traveling extensively as she researched World Between Worlds, Jenny duBay has spent extended time in Avignon and various parts of Italy, especially Siena.
-Now a second home, Siena has provided her with inspiration and local support as she continues to bring the beauty of St. Catherine’s mystical theology into the modern world.
+Traveling extensively as she researched World Between Worlds, Jenny has spent extended time in Siena, Avignon, Rome and various parts of Italy.
+The city of Siena has provided her with local support as she continues to bring the beauty of St. Catherine’s mystical theology into the modern world.

 Jenny received her degree in Catholic theology from Catholic International University and Holy Apostles College and Seminary.
 Author of the Create Soul Space and Prodigal Parishioner blogs, Jenny also writes for Missio Dei along with various other Catholic publications.
 With a ministry in Christ-centered healing from trauma, Jenny seeks to help individuals find the love of our Divine Bridegroom through the art of writing, both fiction and non-fiction.